 Martin Videgård and Bolle Tham.

 The work of Tham & Videgård has been exhibited at the 12th, 13th and 15th International Venice Architecture Biennales, the Lisbon Triennale, the Buenos Aires Bienal Internacional de Arquitectura, the Chicago architecture Biennial, the Victoria & Albert Museum in London UK and at the Louisiana Museum of Modern Art in Denmark.
-In October 2022, an extensive retrospective exhibition showcasing more than one hundred of Tham & Videgårds works will open at the Swedish Museum of Architecture and Design, ArkDes.
+In November 2022, an extensive retrospective exhibition showcasing more than one hundred of Tham & Videgårds works will open at the Swedish Museum of Architecture and Design, ArkDes.

 ‘Architecture is about the future,’ Tham and Videgård explains.
 ‘A building stands for hundreds of years, so inevitably it is not only contemporary but also a form of continued history projected into the future.’
 This strong sense of permanence and the desire to maximise quality and architectural integrity inform Tham and Videgård’ work.
 ‘The end result is the only thing that matters.’

 Ongoing projects include the new Faculty of Fine, Applied and Performing Arts in Gothenburg, the new Mess Building for the military academy at Karlberg Castle in Stockholm, new buildings and refurbishment of the old Gasworks district in Stockholm, as well as the Denfert building in Paris and two offices and housing blocks in Prague.